HiwotBelay/Job-Board/README.md

 - ✅ **Job Listings Page**
   - Search jobs by keyword,
-  - Filter by type, location, or category
+  - Filter by type, location, or category,
   - Sort by relevance or latest

 - ✅ **Job Detail View**